 Reliability Standard:

-A requirement, approved by the United States Federal Energy Regulatory Commission under this Section 215 of the Federal Power Act, or approved or recognized by an applicable governmental authority in other jurisdictions, to provide for reliable operation [Reliable Operation] of the bulk-power system [Bulk-Power System].
-The term includes requirements for the operation of existing bulk-power system [Bulk-Power System] facilities, including cybersecurity protection, and the design of planned additions or modifications to such facilities to the extent necessary to provide for reliable operation [Reliable Operation] of the bulk-power system [Bulk-Power System], but the term does not include any requirement to enlarge such facilities or to construct new transmission capacity or generation capacity.
+A requirement, approved by the United States Federal Energy Regulatory Commission under Section 215 of the Federal Power Act, or approved or recognized by an applicable governmental authority in other jurisdictions, to provide for reliable operation [Reliable Operation] of the bulk-power system [Bulk Power System].
+The term includes requirements for the operation of existing bulk-power system [Bulk Power System] facilities, including cybersecurity protection, and the design of planned additions or modifications to such facilities to the extent necessary to provide for reliable operation [Reliable Operation] of the bulk-power system [Bulk Power System], but the term does not include any requirement to enlarge such facilities or to construct new transmission capacity or generation capacity.
+(In order to remain consistent with the Federal Power Act, defined terms contained in this narrative are not capitalized.)

 The SDT is proposing revisions to the FERC-approved Glossary definition to clarify that defined terms contained in the definition narrative are not capitalized in order to maintain consistency with the Federal Power Act.

 Do you agree with the proposed Glossary definition revisions to align the Glossary and ROP?
 If not, please explain the basis for your disagreement, and your proposal to align the definitions.